ShukkaD/CryptographyEscapeRoom/README.md

 and restart the system.
 Can you do it?

 Errors:
-(For Hosters) If there is an error saying that password is incorrect when you know the password is correct, just redownload the files and rehost it.
+(For Hosters) If there is an error saying that password is incorrect when you know the password is correct, just delete/kick all users and try it again.
+MAKE SURE THAT THE SAME NAME IS NOT USED TWICE OR ELSE IT WILL LEAD TO THIS ERROR.
+If that does not fix it, then you will have to stop hosting the website and download fresh copies of the files and rehost the fresh copies.

+AT THE END OF THE GAME, REMEMBER TO DELETE/KICK ALL USERS OR ELSE IT WILL LEAD TO ERRORS IN THE FUTURE.
+ALSO MAKE SURE THAT NOBODY USES THE SAME NAME TWICE IN ONE GAME SESSION OR ELSE IT WILL LEAD TO ERRORS.

 Link endings (endpoints):
 (For Hosters): /dashboard.html (Dashboard to track progress in the escape room)